nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       * Only one continuous line of code is required to be entered.
     * Cons:
       * One long string will be to be entered, which the team would then be required to come up with another implementation of parser to parse this piece of information.
 This would be redundant since we can make use of the existing parser using the CliSyntax.
-      * CSO would have to key in the string in a predetermined order, which the CSO could get easily confused.
+      * User would have to key in the string in a predetermined order, which the user could get easily confused.
-  * (**Current Choice**) Command Information Field Option 2: `s/SUBJECT g/GRADE d/DAY t/START_TIME c/COST`
+  * Option 2: `s/SUBJECT g/GRADE d/DAY t/START_TIME c/COST`
     * Pros:
       * Different fields can be placed in any order.
-Hence, making it easier for CSO to enter the relevant fields.
+Hence, making it easier for user to enter the relevant fields.
       * Informational fields are now more distinct.
-Hence, it is easier for the CSO to follow through.
+Hence, it is easier for the user to follow through.
     * Cons:
       * More `spacebar` and CliSyntax would have to be pressed to cater for each individual fields.

 <ins>Decision</ins>

 Command Word Style: Option 1 (`add-l`) is chosen as it requires lesser modification to the existing code base parsing utilities.
 Additionally, there is not much significance in having an especially pretty command syntax as efficiency(i.e. entering commands fast and correctly) is desired.
 At the same time, the accidental addition of a student rather than the intended lesson is a likely scenario, hinting that Option 2 (`add -l`) should only be implemented once an undo/redo feature is implemented.

 Command Informational Field Style: Option 2 (`s/SUBJECT g/GRADE d/DAY t/START_TIME c/COST`) is chosen as it requires lesser modification to the existing code base parsing utilities.
-Additionally, similar behaviour with the add student command would help the CSO to pick up the command syntax easier since there are lesser things to remember.
+Additionally, similar behaviour with the add student command would help the user to pick up the command syntax easier since there are lesser things to remember.

 ### Delete Lesson feature